-4. Equal opportunities
+4. Equal Opportunities

-Our school is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.

-The school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.
+- 4.1 The MAC commits to actively support pupils with medical conditions to participate in educational visits, or in sporting activities, and not prevent them from doing so. - 4.2 The MAC will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on educational visits and sporting activities.

-Risk assessments will be carried out so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
-In doing so, pupils, their parents/carers/carers and any relevant healthcare professionals will be consulted.
+4.3 Risk assessments will be carried out so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
+In doing so, pupils, their parents and any relevant healthcare professionals will be consulted.